 - Don’t assume there’ll be a bathroom on the bus.

 Unlike long-distance buses in many other countries that don’t have bathrooms, actually, many buses in Brazil do have them (which is very useful for long trips).
 But not all of them have bathrooms, so don’t count on this.

 In other words, don’t drink 1 liter of water (or get drunk!) before your trip to avoid any potential….. difficulties

 - Bring something to pass the time.

 You definitely won’t always have movies on the bus.
 So bringing something to read, watch, listen to, or play is a good idea to pass the time.

 - If you get nauseous easily, bring something to help.

-It come be something like Dramamine for example (although it’ll make you pass out and sleep the whole trip), or something more natural like ginger pills – which work for motion sickness or seasickness!
+It could be something like Dramamine for example (although it’ll make you pass out and sleep the whole trip), or something more natural like ginger pills – which work for motion sickness or seasickness!

 - Be careful with your bags at the bus station!

 As I already mentioned above, this is Brazil.
 So, you should always be on the lookout for theft and robbery.
-I also recommend checking on your bags below the bus through the window at every stop to make sure your bags aren’t “walking off on their own.”
+I also recommend checking at your bags below the bus through the window at every stop to make sure your bags aren’t “walking off on their own.”